 What should I bring?

-At a minimum, please bring a pen or pencil and paper as we do not use computers in tutoring sessions.
-If you have a specific assignment, definitely bring the assignment sheet to show to your tutor.
+At a minimum, for in-person sessions, please bring a printed copy of your assignment and a pen or pencil if you do not have a laptop.
+If needed, your tutor and yourself may sit at a computer together during your tutoring session.
+For both in-person and online sessions, If you have a specific assignment, definitely bring the assignment sheet to show to your tutor, whether it be a printed sheet or shared file.
 Other than that, bring whatever you have to work on: your notes, an outline, an exploratory draft, rough drafts, or graded papers with comments.
 Our tutors will gladly work with you on any stage of the writing process, from the initial brainstorm to reviewing your professor’s comments on a graded paper.

 Do you have computers?

 Yes.
 Please read our Computer Lab page for details.